 On January 12, 2024, Newmark closed its offering of \$600.0 million aggregate principal amount of 7.500% Senior Notes.
 These debt obligations are not currently subject to fluctuations in interest rates, although in the event of refinancing or issuance of new debt, such debt could be subject to changes in interest rates.
-The Company used the net proceeds to repay all of the \$420.0 million outstanding under its Delayed Draw Term Loan Credit Agreement.
-Additional net proceeds were used to repay all \$130.0 million of outstanding revolving debt under the Cantor Credit Agreement.
+Newmark had outstanding \$600.0 million aggregate principal amount of 7.500% Senior Notes and \$75.0 million outstanding on the Credit Facility as of December 31, 2024.
+The interest rate on the Credit Facility is currently based upon SOFR.